jgarder/Marlin-Coreception-300/README.md

   - [Installing Marlin (VSCode)](http://marlinfw.org/docs/basics/install_platformio_vscode.html).

 ### Supported Platforms
-This is designed for a Stock 2019-2020 Coreception 300 with the MKS Robin nano V1.2
+This is designed for a Stock 2019-2020 Coreception 300 with the MKS Robin nano V1.2.
+But this is almost completly stock marlin at its core and is compatible with any board marlin is.

 ## Submitting Changes